Diehard is the affectionate nickname for Scottish Terriers (also known as the Aberdeen Terrier).

 Duff has launched himself off anything he can climb on, determinedly tried to get up the stairwell, knocked his head, bashed his little body – nary a blink.

-He attacks anything new with such intensity – see him with his first play with a rolling treat ball: Duffy and the Treat Dispenser
+He attacks anything new with such intensity – see him with his first play with a rolling treat ball:

-And should they dare catch you making fun of them…even something as simple as a mocking glance in Duff’s direction will put you on his “ignore” list for a while.
+Should a Scottie dare catch you making fun of them…even something as simple as a mocking glance in Duff’s direction will put you on his “ignore” list for a while.

 Duff is hilarious, frustrating, and adorably cute.
 We love our feisty, loyal little Diehard.

 Posts on this website: Subscribe via email (see the box to the right)

 We would love to have you join our Scottie family!